pndurette/advent-of-code/README.md

 # advent-of-code
 My [Advent of Code](https://adventofcode.com) solutions.

-_Disclaimer:_ the quality and seriousness of some of these solutions can vary.
+_Disclaimer:_ the quality and seriousness of these solutions can vary.

 <!-- table of contents generated below -->